Sales tax nexus resources

 What is sales tax nexus?

-Sales tax nexus is the connection between a seller and a state that requires the seller to register, collect, and remit sales tax on sales made in the state.
-Certain business activities such as having a physical presence in a jurisdiction or reaching a sales threshold may establish nexus with the state.
+Sales tax nexus is the connection between a seller and a state that requires the seller to register then collect and remit sales tax in the state.
+Certain business activities, including having a physical presence or reaching a certain sales threshold, may establish nexus with the state.

-If your business has a physical presence in a state — such as a brick-and-mortar location — you’re required to collect and remit sales tax within that state.
+Physical presence in a state — such as a brick-and-mortar location — creates an obligation to collect and remit sales tax within that state.
 Physical presence also includes renting or owning property, employing remote workers, even storing property in a fulfillment center or location owned by someone else.

 Sales tax nexus can be established if an out-of-state retailer is affiliated with an entity that has nexus in another state.
 An affiliate connection includes using a similar trademark or conducting business on behalf of an out-of-state seller.